yandex-cloud/terraform-provider-yandex/templates/mdb_mysql_cluster_v2/r_mdb_mysql_cluster_v2.md

 subcategory: "V2 Resources"
 page_title: "Yandex: {{.Name}}"
 description: |-
-  Manages a PostgreSQL cluster within Yandex Cloud.
+  Manages a MySQL cluster within the Yandex Cloud.
+For more information, see the official documentation https://cloud.yandex.com/docs/managed-mysql/.
+How to connect to the DB https://yandex.cloud/docs/managed-mysql/quickstart#connect.
+To connect, use port 6432.
+The port number is not configurable.
 ---

 # {{.Name}} ({{.Type}})